E-Waste Recycling FAQs

 While we do our best to be sure each customer receives the maximum value from each repurposed and scrapped piece of IT equipment, there are certain items that cost us to properly dispose of, such as some televisions and monitors (see a full list of acceptable items and fees here).

-To avoid these harmful effects on both our bodies and our environment, reputable e-cycling companies provide outlets for responsible riddance of your old electronics.
-Unfortunately, some companies lower their costs by exporting e-waste to countries like Ghana, Nigeria, Pakistan, India, and China where it gets broken down by men, women, and children who are usually unprotected from the toxins.
+To avoid these harmful effects on both our bodies and our environment, reputable e-waste recycling companies provide outlets for responsible riddance of your old electronics.
+Unfortunately, some e-waste recycling companies lower their costs by exporting old electronics to countries like Ghana, Nigeria, Pakistan, India, and China where it gets broken down by men, women, and children who are usually unprotected from the toxins.

-Securis just doesn’t believe that is how the process should be handled.
+Securis just doesn’t believe that is how the w-waste recycling process should be handled.
 We focus on proper disposal and e-waste recycling that’s safe and doesn’t put the less-fortunate at risk.

 Read more from the sources we’ve used: